 The Role of Framework Agreements in the Procurement Process

-As mentioned above, a framework contract in public procurement is an agreement between two parties — buyers and suppliers — which establishes the terms governing contracts that may be awarded during the arrangement’s lifecycle.
+A framework contract in public procurement is an agreement between two parties — buyers and suppliers — which establishes the terms governing contracts that may be awarded during the arrangement’s lifecycle.

-Every time a buyer wants to procure a specific item or service under this framework agreement, a separate contract is established using a simplified ‘call off’ for which only suppliers on the framework may compete.
+Every time a buyer wants to procure a specific item or service under this framework agreement, a separate contract is established using a simplified ‘call off’, for which only suppliers on the framework may compete.

-A framework offers no guarantee of work to any supplier awarded a place on it, as it is an agreement put in place by a buying organisation or group of organisations about the terms and conditions that would apply to any order placed during the duration of the framework agreement contract.
+A framework agreement offers no guarantee of work to any supplier awarded a place on it, as it is an agreement put in place by a buying organisation or group of organisations about the terms and conditions that would apply to any order placed during the duration of the framework agreement contract.
 These orders are known as call offs.

 Rather than a single major contract being awarded to a single supplier, there can be any number of call offs over the specified period, which only the suppliers on the framework may compete for.